alexs7/ELMO-SLAM/evo/README.md

 # evo

+First, remember to install the `evo` package.
+The instructions are below.
 For ELMO-SLAM paper evaluations, we are using the KITTI format, and the command for such evaluation is as follows -

-1. Create a data folder
+1. Create a data folder (already created)
 ```
 mkdir data
 cd data/